XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-checks/cancel-a-check.md

 ### Example CheckCancel Preparation

-The following examples demonstrate how to cancel a Check.
+The following examples show how to cancel a Check.

 <!-- MULTICODE_BLOCK_START -->